Term insurance works as a guaranteed financial safeguard for the people who matter most to you. If death occurs during the Read More...

 3

 It deposits a lump sum with your beneficiary.
-This money serves various purposes, such as mortgage payoff, grocery bills, wedding funding, immediately replacing lost income.
+This money serves various purposes, such as mortgage payoff, grocery bills, wedding funding, and immediately replacing lost income.

 4